 The Uniting Heritage Service is an service for people (and their families) who spent time in Homes or foster care as children and for those affected by adoption run by the former Presbyterian, Methodist, and the Uniting Churches.

 Were you or a family member in out-of-home care or adopted?

 Our service exists to support you, and your family members, if you were adopted or spent some or all of your childhood in out-of-home care services provided by the former Presbyterian, Methodist or Uniting Churches in Victoria.

-	"Those who contact us for assistance often seek a sense of who they were and what they looked like, to better understand their past and their present"
+"Those who contact us for assistance have many reasons.
+Often they seek a sense of what happened in the past and where they belong in the present"

 - Catriona Milne, Manager Uniting Heritage Service

 - Connections: Methodist Babies Home (1929-1974), Presbyterian Babies Home (1928-1977), Canterbury Family Centre (1977-2000).

 - UnitingCare Gippsland: Kilmany Park Farm Home for Boys, Sale (1923-1978), Kilmany Family Care (family group homes), East Gippsland (1978-2002), Kilmany UnitingCare (2001-2010).

 - UnitingCare Harrison: Arthur Harrison Boy’s Home, Hawthorn (1960-1977), Harrison House Youth Services (also known as Harrison Youth Hostel), Melbourne eastern suburbs (1982-1994).